“We pray and walk through our community, looking for persons of peace with whom we can connect.”

 For many of the Christian leaders I’ve visited and learned from, their journey into their community began with long periods of prayer walking and developing relationships, and “persons of peace” were who they were looking for.

-It’s not a new term or anything.
+It’s not a new term.
 It appears in Luke 10 during Jesus’ instructions to the 70/72 as he is sending them out.
-The original Greek is uios eipenes; literally, “sons of peace”.
+The original Greek is uios eipenes — literally, “sons of peace.”
 You can probably think of characteristics that persons of peace might have.
 They are the people who will welcome you, and probably have a decent reputation in their community.
-More importantly, they are the people who want to see…well, peace.
+More importantly, they are the people who want to see … well, peace.
 In troubled urban communities around the U.S., these are the people who have dreams and desires for their neighborhood and want to see it be a place of peace and a healthy community.
 These dreams are often latent and may have been written off as not possible.

 These are the people Jesus commanded his disciples to latch onto.
-“Stay with them,” he said, “eat was is placed before you.”
-Jesus warned that there would be others…those who would not welcome proclaimers of the kingdom; those who would not be persons of peace; those who would balk at the new strangers in their community and leave the disciples with nothing to do except shake the dust from their feet.
+“Stay with them,” he said, “eat what is placed before you.”
+Jesus warned that there would be others — those who would not welcome proclaimers of the kingdom; those who would not be persons of peace; those who would balk at the new strangers in their community and leave the disciples with nothing to do except shake the dust from their feet.

-But some people have that ability–or desire–to look past ethnicity, religion, borders, and even message to recognize when that stranger is genuine and willing to put others before themselves.
+But some people have that ability — or desire — to look past ethnicity, religion, borders and even message to recognize when strangers are genuine and willing to put others before themselves.
 These are persons of peace.
 They exhibit the fruits of the spirit and recognize them in others.
 It is a “takes one to know one” kind of situation.

 This is not how we normally operate.
 Most of us are conditioned to see the world in terms of the good guys vs. the bad guys; us vs. them.
 It’s almost as if we approach real life the same way we do a sports event.
 Think about how it goes: All the fans gather together with their team’s regalia and cheers, and are there to rally behind their team in a defeat of “the opponent.”
 When a call is made against our team, we boo, hiss and lash out, regardless of whether the call was correct.
 When our team makes a mistake, we either say nothing or blame it on the opponent.